NithishHM/searchAlgarithm/README.md

            //Add the match percent value with previous value(In this case zero).
              Match Percentage is calculated as follows

-            1.If Both Attributes MinBudget and MaxBudget present if(Budget>=MinBudget && Budget<=MaxBudget)
+            1.If Both Attributes MinBudget and MaxBudget present.

+              if(Budget>=MinBudget && Budget<=MaxBudget)
                 Add Full 30 Percentage;